benmoran56/esper/README.rst

 Adding and Removing Components
 ------------------------------
 In addition to adding Components to Entities when you're creating them, it's a common pattern to add or remove Components inside of your Processors.
-The following methods are availble for this purpose:
+The following methods are available for this purpose:

 * World.add_component(entity_id, component_instance)
 * World.remove_component(entity_id, ComponentClass)